tauraamui/lilly/README.md

 ![Screenshot 2023-12-01 21 01 45](https://github.com/tauraamui/lilly/assets/3159648/e9023db2-0214-49e1-baad-9a75aa22d291)

-Our project is focused on the development of a text editor that serves as a practical alternative to Vim and Neovim.
-The primary aim is to provide users with essential features, eliminating the need to navigate a complex ecosystem of Lua plugins.
-This approach is intended to be welcoming to users of all experience levels.
+An editor designed as a batteries included experience, eliminating the need for plugins.
+So, basically Helix but for VIM motions.
+The end vision is a one to one replacement/equivalent functionality for all VIM features, macros, motions, and more.

 ## Milestone 1: A pre-alpha release